 Dwelling.
-A building or portion thereof designed, arranged, or used for permanent living quarters.
-The term "dwelling" shall not be deemed to include a travel trailer, motel, hotel, tourist home, or other structures designed for transient residence.
+Any building, structure, manufactured home or mobile home, or portion thereof designed, arranged, or used or intended to be used for human habitation.
+The term "dwelling" shall not be deemed to include a travel trailer, motel, hotel, tourist home, or other structures designed for transient or seasonal vacation residence.